RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 * Fixed Tenko's keystone dismissal not dismissing pillar keystones
 * Fixed Tenko's keystone pillar not being castable on top of enemies
 * Reduced loudness of Lunar weapons
-* Fixed and tweaked some character mutations values.
-Also fixed a bug where mutation stat modifiers increased cost while on character selection
+* Fixed and tweaked some character mutations and mutation values.
+Also fixed a bug where mutation stat modifiers increased cost while on character selection (again)
 * MIB now actually shoot and die properly (heh)
 * Changed how previous buffs from spells work (instead of creating wearable item -> enchantment, they now grant a visible buff -> enchantment)
-* Touhou scenario now starts at day 1
+* Touhou scenario now starts at day 1 (61 of Spring)
 * Skinwalkers, banshee and White Lady demoralizing spell components are now working properly
+* Several minor description, value and edition changes
+* Removed some unused and incomplete data

 Known bugs:
 * Mokou's resurrection moves her 3 tiles to the right, every time she revives.
 I have no idea how or why this happens; this is potentially very very bad for the player
-* The increased youkai presence may be higher than intended
+* Youkai and ancient fauna presence may be (slightly) higher than intended, may not
+* Seems enchantments are broken again: anything inside the `passive_effects` field from items is not working properly (e.g. a mutation is visible but the bonus from that mutation aren't applied).
+This seems to be an issue with base cdda